 Brazil is the largest country in South America, stretching almost 4,350km from end to end and covering nearly 3,300,155 square miles.
 It extends from the Andes Mountains eastward to the Atlantic Ocean and borders every country of the continent except Chile and Ecuador.

-Although only slightly smaller in size than the United States, Brazil has a population of over 198 million (2012) approximately 60% of the US population.
+Although only slightly smaller in size than the United States, Brazil has a population of over 204 million.

 For hundreds of years, Brazil has ignited the Western imagination like no other South American country.
 The country is blessed with warm and pleasant weather year-round; friendly, relaxed and diverse people; beautiful, abundant nature and myriad cultural and social attractions.

-Situated inland near the port city of Santos, the city of São Paulo is a vast urban agglomeration comprised of a mosaic of districts, ranging from ultra-modern urban high rises and business centres to impoverished shantytowns called “favelas.”
-In many ways, São Paulo is Brazil in a miniature, a striking contrast between opulent towers and grimy shacks, gaudy riches and grinding poverty, striking success and endemic failure.
+Situated inland near the port city of Santos, the city of São Paulo is a vast urban agglomeration comprised of a mosaic of districts, ranging from ultra-modern urban high rises and business centers to impoverished shantytowns called “favelas.”
+In many ways, São Paulo is a cosmopolitan city, with a multiplicity of nationalities, cultures, beliefs and ideals.
+The people and culture are a mix of Italian, German, Jewish, Portuguese, Japanese, Chinese, French, African, Arabic, Spanish, Latin, Brazilian and Paulistano.
+This mix is evidenced in the city’s architecture, culinary delights and in the styles and mannerisms of the residents.

-As you can see, Brazil is a study in contrasts: from the mad passion of Carnival to the immensity of the dark Amazon, it is a country of mythic proportions.
+As you can see, Brazil is a study in contrasts – from the festive passion of Carnival to the rain forests of the Amazon and its bustling, cosmopolitan cities.

 What are a newcomer's first impressions of your city?